The diversity-multiplexing tradeoff of the MIMO Z interference channel: Channel Model and Preliminaries

-where the normalized inputs $\hat{X}_i$s satisfy equation \eqref{power_constraint} with equality and $\textrm{SNR}_{ii}$ and $\textrm{INR}_{ji}$ are the signal-to-noise ratio and interference-to-noise ratio, respectively at receiver $i$, which from now onwards will be denoted by $\rho_{ii}$ and $\rho_{ji}$, respectively.
-The performance of a link depends on the strength of the interference relative to the desired signal level and when interference strength is much less than the signal strength a better performance.
-This variation of performance due to relative difference in strengths of SNRs and INRs can not be captured through the DMT metric, if they differ by only a constant factor.
-To characterize the DMT under such a scenario we thus let the different SNRs and INRs to vary exponentially with respect to a nominal SNR, $\rho$ with different scaling factors as follows:
+where the normalized inputs $\hat{X}_i$s satisfy equation \eqref{power_constraint} with equality and $\textrm{SNR}_{ii}$ and $\textrm{INR}_{ji}$ are the signal-to-noise ratio and interference-to-noise ratio, respectively, at receiver $i$, denoted henceforth as $\rho_{ii}$ and $\rho_{ji}$, respectively.
+In practice the SNRs and INRs of the various links in a wireless network will in general be arbitrarily disparate.
+Further, since the difference in performance due to those disparities cannot be captured through the DMT metric if the signal strengths differ only by say a constant factor, we let the different SNRs and INRs to vary exponentially with respect to a nominal SNR, denoted as $\rho$, with different {\em SNR/INR exponents} as follows:

-For brevity, in the sequel we shall use the following notations: $\textrm{SNR}_{ii}=\rho_{ii}$, $\textrm{INR}_{21}=\rho_{21}$, $\mathcal{H}=\{H_{11},H_{21},H_{22}\}$, $\bar{\rho}=[\rho_{11},\rho_{21},\rho_{22}]$ and $\bar{\alpha}=[\alpha_{11},\alpha_{21},\alpha_{22}]$.
+For brevity, in the sequel we shall use the following notations: $\mathcal{H}=\{H_{11},H_{21},H_{22}\}$, $\bar{\rho}=[\rho_{11},\rho_{21},\rho_{22}]$ and $\bar{\alpha}=[\alpha_{11},\alpha_{21},\alpha_{22}]$.

-Diversity order of a point-to-point channel~\cite{tse1} is defined as the negative SNR exponent of the average probability of error at the receiver.
-Since in the present channel model there are 2 receivers and more than one SNR and INR parameters, in the next subsection, we provide the definitions of diversity order and the multiplexing gains appropriate to the ZIC.